gordonbrander/magnetize/README.md

 Magnet links bundle together multiple ways to fetch the same data.
 They are frequently used for locating data on BitTorrent, but are a general-purpose protocol that can be used in various contexts.
 Magnetize extends magnet links, adding parameters to support content-addressed data over HTTP.

-Supported magnet link parameters:
+While magnet links are a de facto standard, with no formally standardized semantics,there have been [attempts to coordinate the way BitTorrent clients use parameters](https://wiki.theory.org/BitTorrent_Magnet-URI_Webseeding).
+Magnetize tries to remain broadly compatible with these efforts.

+Magnet link parameters supported by Magnetize:

 - `cid`: the CID.
 - `cdn`: URL to a location where you can GET the data by CID.
 E.g. if `cdn=https://example.com/ipfs`, then you can GET `https://example.com/ipfs/<CID>`.
-- `xs`: "Exact Source".
+- `ws`: "Web Seed".
 A direct HTTP link to the data.
 Unlike `cdn`, this option does not require the source to conform to a URL format.
 - `dn`: "Display Name".
 A suggested file name.
 - `xt`: "Exact Topic".
-The BitTorrent infohash (optional).
+A BitTorrent infohash, allowing this magnet link to be used with BitTorrent clients.

 Note it is possible to construct a hybrid magnet link that works with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/) by including the `xt` parameter.